The Art and Science of Estimating Mobility Flows

 Exploring the Model Parameters

 2. Distance Decay: The $\gamma$ parameter controls how quickly the interaction probability falls with distance.
 Higher values mean distance has a stronger deterrent effect.
-Try adjusting this to see how it changes the pattern of interactions.

 3. Mass Sensitivity: The $\alpha$ and $\beta$ parameters control how sensitive the model is to origin and destination masses.
 Higher values give more importance to larger origins or destinations.